-- 1. Complete the prerequisite tasks described in "Before you begin" on page 8; however do not disconnect the power cords at this time. - 2.
-Stop the system, as described in "Stopping a system or logical partition" on page 19. - 3.
-On a rack-mounted system unit, open the back rack door. - 4.
-Disconnect the power source from the system by unplugging the system.
+- 1. Perform the prerequisite tasks as described in Before you begin. - 2.
+Stop the system.
+For instructions, see Stopping a system or logical partition. - 3.
+Place the system into the service position.
+For instructions, see Placing a rack-mounted model into the service position. - 4.
+Remove the service access cover, as described in Removing the service access cover from a rack-mounted model. - 5.
+Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system can be equipped with a second power supply.
+Note: A second optional power supply is available with this system.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
+(L003)